youngkorea/ai-programming-fundamentals/README.md

 # AI Programming Fundamentals

-Welcome to **AI Programming Fundamentals** at Seoul Cyber University(SCU) for the Fall semester of 2026.
+Welcome to **AI Programming Fundamentals** at Seoul Cyber University(SCU) for the fall semester of 2026.

 This course introduces the fundamentals of Python programming through hands-on practice.
 You will learn to write, run, and apply basic Python programs while building a foundation for further study related to data analysis and AI modeling.